 His Early Years

 John William Norwood was born on November 16, 1874, in Bedford, Iowa, to Sophia and George Edwin Norwood.
 John was the oldest of four children including Arvesta, Walter, and Lillie.
 When John was seven, his parents moved to Castle, Kansas, then to Fayetteville, Arkansas, when John was thirteen (Ancestry, 2020).
 He was brought up by Seventh-day Adventist parents and joined the Seventh-day Adventist church when he was a boy (Cottrell, 1925).
-When John was fourteen he began colporteur in northwest Arkansas (Beeler, 1996).
+When John was fourteen he began to colporteur in northwest Arkansas (Beeler, 1996).
 John attended Union College to acquire an education and training for the work of gospel ministry.
-He was united in marriage to Eufaula Harkrider in 1897, to which union were born three children, Bernice, and twin sons, George Edwin, and William Fred.
+He was united in marriage to Eufaula Harkrider in 1897, to which union were born three children, Bernice, and twin sons, George Edwin, and William Fred (Ancestry, 2020).

 Years of Service